Skip to main content

 When a Car Loan or Alternative Makes More Sense

-Although there is no interest or monthly payment with a Hometap Investment, the investment must be settled within a ten year term with the sale of the house, a refinance, or loan.
+Although there is no monthly payment with a Hometap Investment, the investment must be settled within a ten year term with the sale of the house, a refinance, or loan.
 This may not be an attractive solution for a homeowner that doesn’t plan to sell their home within ten years.

 Homeowners with a solid credit score may be able to secure interest rates of two percent or lower on an auto loan.
 Shop around and compare bank offers to dealership offers: many offer financing at competitive rates, particularly on new cars.